The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment

 \subsection{Frailty classification head}

 For both backbones, output feature maps were aggregated using temporal pooling across frames followed by horizontal pooling across spatial partitions to preserve region-specific motion cues.
 The resulting fixed-length representation was passed to a frailty classification head consisting of fully connected layers with batch-normalization bottlenecks and a final three-class output corresponding to non-frail, prefrail, and frail categories.
-This lightweight head constrained the number of task-specific parameters and mitigated overfitting in the small-sample regime.